 Deodorants that are made without any animal products and aren’t tested on animals are both vegan and cruelty-free.
 They also tend to be made using natural ingredients.

 Most deodorants that you will find in your local shop probably aren’t vegan.
 These deodorants will most likely have been tested on animals either by the brand or a parent company that owns them.
 Moreover, a lot of deodorant brands use beeswax in their ingredients, which isn’t vegan.

-Vegan deodorants don’t cause any unnecessary harm to non-human animals because they are made using natural plant-based ingredients and refrain from testing on animals.
+For the animals: vegan deodorants don’t cause any unnecessary harm to non-human animals because they are made using natural plant-based ingredients and refrain from testing on animals.

-Many of the big deodorant brands are packed full of unnatural chemicals that actually block your pores, meaning you stop your body from doing it’s natural thing.
+For your health: many of the big deodorant brands are packed full of unnatural chemicals that actually block your pores, meaning you stop your body from doing it’s natural thing.

 Nature has a lot to offer vegan deodorant companies, which is why you’ll find so many different scents and fragrances when shopping for your deodorant.
 Nature also provides us with many incredible ingredients that help to neutralise smells and keep moisture at bay.